bparanj/crystal/electronics/components/resistor.md

 ### Why is Current More Than What a Component Can Handle?

 In electronic circuits, the amount of current flowing through a component is determined by the overall circuit design, the power supply voltage and the resistance in the circuit.
 If the design does not properly account for the current requirements of each component, several issues can arise:

 1. **Insufficient Resistance**: If the resistance in the circuit is too low, more current will flow according to Ohm's Law (I = V/R), potentially exceeding the component's current rating.
 2. **High Voltage**: Applying a higher voltage than what a component is rated for can force more current through it, leading to damage.
 3. **Circuit Configuration**: Certain configurations, such as parallel circuits, can distribute more current to individual components than they can handle.

-### Why Not Restrict the Current to a Safe Level?
+### Why Restrict the Current to a Safe Level?

-It is necessary to restrict the current to a level that components can handle to prevent damage and ensure reliable operation.
-Here are the main reasons:
+It is necessary to restrict the current to a level that components can handle to prevent damage.

 1. **Component Protection**: Exceeding the current rating of a component can cause overheating, damage, or complete failure.
 Resistors, current regulators, and other protective components ensure the current remains within safe limits.
 2. **Circuit Stability**: Proper current regulation ensures that all components operate within their intended parameters, maintaining the stability and functionality of the circuit.